LouisRaimbault/Cac_Rules/README.md

 ./Cac ../../sample/Mushroom_Cac.txt v0.e d=, A=1 B=1 C=1000 D=1 GMIR R Do the characterization of variable "v0.e" with "GMIR" reduction.
 ./Cac ../../sample/Mushroom_Cac.txt v0.e-v22.d d=, A=1 B=1 C=1000 D=1 GMIR R Do the characterization of variable product "v0.e and v22.d" with GMIR reduction.
-./Cac ../../sample/Mushroom_Cac.txt v0.e d=, A=1 B=1 C=1000 D=1 GMIR R pathname Do the characterization of variable "v0.e" with "GMIR" reduction and get export in pathname
+./Cac ../../sample/Mushroom_Cac.txt v0.e d=, A=1 B=1 C=1000 D=1 GMIR R pathname Do the characterization of variable "v0.e" with "GMIR" reduction and get export in ../../sample/filename
-./Cac ../../sample/Mushroom_Cac.txt v0.e d=, A=1 B=1 C=1000 D=1 0 L pathname Do the characterization of variable "v0.e" with the 4 available reductions and get export in pathname.
+./Cac ../../sample/Mushroom_Cac.txt v0.e d=, A=1 B=1 C=1000 D=1 0 L ../../sample/pathname Do the characterization of variable "v0.e" with the 4 available reductions and get export in pathname.

 ```